Menu bar clipboard, minus the cloud.

 Copy anything

-Text, screenshots, or Finder files are captured quietly in the background.
+Text, screenshots, copied image files, and Finder files are captured quietly in the background.

 02